catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

-Container Compute Interface “CCI” with exisiting CPU and Memory manager stack This can be achieved either by using already existing managers and introducing state synchronization or through a common code base which can be invoked from within the CCI Manager.
+Container Compute Interface “CCI” with exisiting CPU and Memory manager stack This can be achieved either by using already existing managers and introducing state synchronization or through a common code base which can be invoked from within the CCI Resource Manager.

-A possible integation with topology manager could follow by implementing the topology hints interface for the CCI Manager which will use data extracted from CCI Store.
+A possible integation with topology manager could follow by implementing the topology hints interface for the CCI Resource Manager which will use data extracted from CCI Store.
 This will require such data to be provided by CCI Drivers and the CCI store has to be extended to be able to handle it correctly for serving the corresponding topology hints calls.